If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 HTTPS For Encrypted Communications

-HTTPS allows you overcome this problem.
+HTTPS allows you to overcome this problem.
 It works in a similar manner as HTTP but allows you to add an encryption layer to overcome this problem.

 For HTTPS to work correctly, server and browser need to do some handshaking and establish a secure channel for communications.
 They will decide on the encryption algorithm and SSL certificate to use while other things.